-An EORA Poetic path in Darling Harbour celebrated NAIDOC Week’s theme ‘Because of Her We Can’.
+An illuminated EORA poetic path in Darling Harbour celebrated NAIDOC Week’s theme ‘Because of Her We Can’.

-First Nations poets Jeanine Leane (Wiradjuri), Kirli Saunders (Gunai and Gundungurra Custodian), Joel Davison (Gadigal), Ali Cobby Eckermann (Yankunytjatjara and Kokatha), Lorna Munro (Wiradjuri and Gamilaroi) presented their heartfelt words alongside the visual work of artist David Cragg.
+Exhibiting the work of First Nations poets Jeanine Leane (Wiradjuri), Kirli Saunders (Gunai and Gundungurra Custodian), Joel Davison (Gadigal), Ali Cobby Eckermann (Yankunytjatjara and Kokatha), Lorna Munro (Wiradjuri and Gamilaroi) Poetic Moments presented poems alongside the visual work of artist David Cragg.

 Audiences immersed themselves in the evocative words of some of Australia's finest poets on the NAIDOC theme of 'Because of Her We Can'.

 The exhibition Friday 7 July - Wednesday 25 July

 The exhibition was installed at Darling Square (next to Steam Mill Lane) and Darling Quarter.